rsignell-usgs/blog/README.md

-#Creating your own IPython Notebook BLOG environment on Wakari
+#Creating your own IPython Notebook Blog environment on Wakari

 * Check to make sure pandoc is available.
 You can't convert the notebooks to blog entries without it.
 Open a terminal in Wakari, and type `which pandoc`.
 It should return something, like `/opt/anaconda/bin/pandoc`.
 If not found, contact Wakari support: wakari@support@continuum.io and ask them to install pandoc.